XinJingHao/Sparrow-V0/README.md

 ```

 ## Train a DDQN model with Sparrow
-The Sparrow is mobile robot simulator mainly designed for Deep Reinforcement Learning.
-In this section, we have prepared two python scripts to show you how to train a [DDQN](https://ojs.aaai.org/index.php/AAAI/article/download/10295/10154) model (Other Pytorch implementations of popular DRL algorithms are available at [here](https://github.com/XinJingHao/RL-Algorithms-by-Pytorch)) with **single** Sparrow and **vectorized** Sparrow.
+The Sparrow is a mobile robot simulator mainly designed for Deep Reinforcement Learning.
+In this section, we have prepared two python scripts to show you how to train a [DDQN](https://ojs.aaai.org/index.php/AAAI/article/download/10295/10154) model (Other Pytorch implementations of popular DRL algorithms are available [here](https://github.com/XinJingHao/RL-Algorithms-by-Pytorch)) with **single** Sparrow and **vectorized** Sparrow.

 ### Start training:
 To train a DDQN model with **single** Sparrow, you can run: